With beautiful beaches and good weather, it is easy to see why Cayman is regarded as an ideal place to retire, grow old and ultimately pass away.

 Health Insurance

-Another option for a retirees moving to Cayman is to keep your existing health insurance from overseas (for example Medicare or BUPA) and get a basic plan in Cayman to cover the legal requirements.
-Medicare will not cover Cayman services but can cover major expenses in the USA.
-If on a private insurance, be sure your overseas insurer is aware of your place of residence to avoid possibly denied claims due to eligibility requirements not being met.
-For a list of local health insurance providers and brokers see the Health & Wellness page.
+Another option for retirees moving to Cayman is to keep their existing health insurance from overseas (for example, Medicare or BUPA) and obtain a basic plan in Cayman to cover the legal requirements.
+Medicare will not cover Cayman services but can cover major expenses in the US.
+If on private insurance, be sure your overseas insurer is aware of your place of residence to avoid possibly denied claims due to eligibility requirements not being met.

 Retirement health insurance possible resources: